marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 Mutable state increases the complexity of our applications.
 The more parts can change within a component, the less sure we are of its state at any point in time, and the more unit tests we need to write to be confident that it works.
-Once mutable components integrate with other mutable components, we get a combinatorial effect on complexity, and an application that is challenging to reason about and fully test.
+Once mutable components integrate with other mutable components, we get a combinatorial effect on complexity, and an application that is challenging to reason about and to fully test.

-Of course, immutable objects are mandatory for some Flutter state management solutions like Redux, and I have developed this package mainly to use it with my own <a href="https://pub.dev/packages/async_redux">Async Redux</a>.
-But the co-author of the present package, <a href="https://github.com/psygo">Philippe Fanaro</a> uses Bloc with immutable state.
+Of course, immutable objects are mandatory for some Flutter state management solutions like Redux, and I have developed this package mainly to use it with my own <a href="https://pub.dev/packages/async_redux">Async Redux package</a>.
+But the co-author of the present package, <a href="https://github.com/psygo">Philippe Fanaro</a> uses <a href="https://bloclibrary.dev/">BLoC</a> with immutable state.
 All state management solutions in Flutter can benefit from making your state immutable.

 <br>